Apply for the 2023-2025 State Youth Leadership Council

 Any 4-H participant, age 15-19 by January 1, 2023, can apply for a council position.
 They must be currently enrolled in a 4-H program, in good standing in their local 4-H club or unit, and have completed at least the previous year of 4-H work.
 Youth are selected for the council by application and interview with a state committee of MSU Extension staff.

-The council meets monthly through Zoom online video conferencing and holds at least two in-person meetings in conjunction with other state 4-H events: 4-H Teen Leadership and Global Citizenship Spectacular (Kettunen Center, January) and 4-H Exploration Days (MSU campus, June).
+The council meets monthly through Zoom online video conferencing and holds at least two in-person meetings in conjunction with other state 4-H events: one in the winter at the start of their term, and the other at 4-H Exploration Days (MSU campus, June).